adeyie/LR-with-Pandas-and-NumPy/README.md

-# Linear Regression using only Pandas and NumPy
+# Linear Regression (LR) using only Pandas and NumPy
 ## Overview
 In real-world scenarios, we often face constraints like limited time, resources, and tools.
 However, the work must get done.
 This project embraces that mindset.
-By relying solely on two essential libraries (Pandas and NumPy) I solved the classic machine learning problem: Linear Regression.
+By relying solely on two essential libraries (Pandas and NumPy) I solved the classic machine learning problem: Linear Regression (LR).
 The goal was to explore how problems can be solved effectively even with limited tools.
 Instead of advanced machine learning libraries like Scikit-learn, the project builds everything step by step — including data preprocessing, manual calculations, model training, and evaluation metrics.
 This approach demonstrates the power of fundamental concepts while enhancing Python coding skills, algorithmic thinking, and a deeper understanding of the mathematical foundation of linear regression and machine learning techniques.